 Also referred to as cogeneration (or cogen), a system that recovers the heat produced as a by-product of electricity generation instead of simply venting it via cooling towers.
 This recovered heat can then be used for domestic or industrial heating close to the plant.

 Chilled Water, associated with cooling systems, typically circulated via pumps to chillers and terminal units that condition space temperature.

 Chartered Institution of Building Services Engineers is the standard setter and authority on building services engineering.

 Client (CDM Regulations 2015)

-Organisations or individuals for whom a construction project is carried out.
-Under the CDM Regulations 2015 this includes domestic clients.
+A client is an organisation or individual for whom a construction project is carried out under the CDM Regulations 2015.
+This now includes domestic clients.